Jane Porter: Life

-Jane Porter was born in Durham, England, the third of five children of the Irishman William Porter and Jane (née Blenkinsop) of Durham.
-Tall and beautiful as she grew up, young Jane Porter's grave air earned her the nickname Il Penseroso, after John Milton's poem.
+Jane Porter was born in Durham, England, the third of five children of the Irishman William Porter and Jane Blenkinsop Porter of Durham.
+Tall and beautiful as she grew up, young Jane Porter's grave air earned her the nickname La Penserosa after John Milton's poem Il Penseroso.
 After her father's death, Jane's family moved to Edinburgh, where she studied at a charity school under the schoolmaster George Fulton.
 Her family was acquainted with Sir Walter Scott.
 After stints in Durham and Ireland, the Porter family moved to London in the 1790s, where the sisters entered a circle of famous and future-famous actors, artists, and literary women, including Elizabeth Inchbald, Anna Laetitia Barbauld, Hannah More, Elizabeth Hamilton, Selina Davenport, Elizabeth Benger and Mrs Champion de Crespigny.

-Porter's siblings also achieved some fame.
-Her sister Anna Maria Porter was likewise a novelist.
-Her brother Sir Robert Ker Porter became a noted painter.
+Porter's siblings also achieved great fame.
+Her sister Anna Maria Porter was a bestselling and prolific novelist.
+Her brother Sir Robert Ker Porter became a celebrated panoramic painter.

 She died in Bristol at the age of 74.